G8LOL/Parser/README.md

 ## Usage

-The config file is automaticalled generated.
+The config file is automatically generated.
 Enter links or file paths to the sources under the "bases" array.

 Options in the config:
 - "ignorecase" ignores capitalization when searching